@ParametersAreNonnullByDefault public final class MorePaths extends Object

 This means that for instance it is possible to resolve a Unix path against a Windows path, or the reverse, as long as the second path is not absolute (the root paths of both filesystems are incompatible):

-and one of its name elements is invalid according to path1
+and one of its name elements is invalid according to path1's

 On Unix systems and at least up to Oracle JDK 7u51 and 8u15,